-The Enforcement & Inspection Branch houses all functions related to the compliance monitoring of sites and facilities currently engaged in hazardous waste management, the investigation and assessment of environmental problems related to abandoned hazardous substance sites, and all enforcement actions dealing with hazardous waste or hazardous substances.
+The Compliance Inspections Branch houses all functions related to the compliance monitoring of sites and facilities currently engaged in hazardous waste management, the investigation and assessment of environmental problems related to abandoned hazardous substance sites, and all enforcement actions dealing with hazardous waste or hazardous substances.

 How can I report environmental problems with waste management?

-ADEQ is committed to responding to public concerns and complaints relating to waste management.
-If you wish to discuss environmental problems or concerns about waste management, you may notify ADEQ:
+DEQ is committed to responding to public concerns and complaints relating to waste management.
+If you wish to discuss environmental problems or concerns about waste management, you may notify DEQ: